milos85vasic/SCP-Drive/README.md

-# SCP-Drive
+# SCP Drive

-USed for scp sunced storage and access via apache httpd
+Used for scp sunced storage and access via apache httpd.

+# Notes

+Website root is ./Content directory.